vijaymanikantareddy/Java-Prep/README.md

 ## 7. Conclusion 🌈

-Following Java naming conventions ensures that your code adheres to industry standards, improves collaboration, and enhances maintainability.
-Using descriptive and consistent names makes your code easier to read and understand. 🙌
+Following Java naming conventions ensures code adheres to industry standards, improving collaboration and maintainability.
+Descriptive names enhance readability. 🙌

+---

-# Java Data Types - Detailed Notes
+# Java Data Types - Detailed Notes 📚

-Java is a strictly-typed language, meaning every variable must be declared with a data type that specifies the size and type of values it can store.
-This guide covers Java's data types, classified into **Primitive Data Types** and **Non-Primitive (Reference/Object) Data Types**, with examples and a summary table.
+Java is a strictly-typed language, requiring every variable to be declared with a data type.
+This guide covers **Primitive** and **Non-Primitive** data types with examples.

-## 1. Introduction
+## 1. Introduction 🌟

-Data types in Java define the kind of data a variable can hold.
-They are broadly categorized as:
+Data types specify the size and type of values a variable can hold, categorized as:

-- **Primitive Data Types**: Built-in types for basic data like numbers, characters, and booleans.
+- **Primitive Data Types**: Basic types like numbers, characters, and booleans.
-- **Non-Primitive (Reference) Data Types**: Complex types that hold references to objects, such as Strings, Arrays, Classes, and Interfaces.
+- **Non-Primitive (Reference) Data Types**: Complex types like Strings, Arrays, and Classes.

-## 2. Primitive Data Types
+## 2. Primitive Data Types 🔢

-Java has 8 built-in primitive data types, categorized into integer, floating-point, character, and boolean types.
+Java has 8 primitive data types, grouped into integer, floating-point, character, and boolean types.

 ### 2.1 Integer Types

-Integer types store whole numbers.
+Store whole numbers.

-- **byte**: Smallest integer type, useful for saving memory.
+- **byte**: Smallest integer type, memory-efficient.
-- **short**: Larger than byte, saves memory compared to int.
+- **short**: Larger than byte, still memory-efficient.
-- **int**: Default integer type, commonly used for integer values.
+- **int**: Default integer type, widely used.
-- **long**: Used for wider ranges, denoted with an 'L' suffix.
+- **long**: For large ranges, uses 'L' suffix.

 #### Summary Table